lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 From version 08 -> 09:

+* Deprecated CAKeyUpdAnnContent and ckuann in favor of RootCaKeyUpdateContent and ckuannV3 in CMP V3 as proposed by Tomas

-* Deleting an obsolete sentence in Section 8.8
+* Deleted an obsolete sentence in Section 8.8

 From version 07 -> 08: